ShawnXxy/AzMySQL-Perf-Checker/README.md

 #end of script
 ```

-## Limitation
-Currently, only supports MySQL 5.7 as some dictionay table changed in MySQL 8.0

 >Disclaimer: This sample code is available AS IS with no warranties and support from Microsoft.
 Please raise an issue in Github if you encounter any issues and I will try our best to address it.